GcalGit93/gcalgit93/docs/_posts/2025-10-10-Kaggle-Data-Project.md

 * Use Python analytic tools to forecast total profit over time, learning best practices for applying predictive models to time-series data.

 The dataset that was used for the analysis was the E-Commerce Data obtained from Kaggle.
 It contains data from a UK-based online retailer that does business in multiple countries, with the data on transactions occurring between 01/12/2010 and 09/12/2011, and the customers primarily being wholesalers.
 For this project, I will reveal the top and bottom spender by customer, country, and per capita.
 Customer purchasing frequency, as well as the following KPIs: churn rate, average order value, average purchase frequency, average customer lifetime, and finally customer lifetime value.
 I will also attempt to forecast the total profit using both linear and non-linear models.

-[UPDATE](#update---10302025): This post was update with new guidance that expedites some steps.

 ## Normalizing and Modeling Data in PostgreSQL